bill-mca/bill-mca.github.io/markdown-publishing.md

 2. The other editor available on Chromebook, the default text editor, doesn't have a what you see is what you get (WYSIWYG) preview.
 It also doesn't have a spellchecker.
 Both of these are serious limitations when you are working on a tight time frame.

 I'm going to need to invest a bit of time in experimentation if I want to succeed on this objective.
 I think I'll need to test which markdown editors I can get from the Debian container in my Chromebook.
 I'll also need to setup a Github hosted repo for my notes rather than storing them in less reliable locations.

+#### November 2024

+*Accomplished*

+I'm satisfied that I've become quite competent at using Markdown to author content.
+Though I had struggles at the end of semester one and used other tools to produce documents, my habit of writing in Markdown recovered and I have since had a lot of practice[^sibanetics][^buildskills].

+I'm comfortable that HackMD is amoung the best available authoring tools.
+However, depending on the situation, I sometimes use the default text editor on my Chromebook.
+HackMD is more powerful and allows me to commit directly to GitHub repositories.
+It also has a save as you go feature and the ability to preview what's being written.
+I typically use it to author long or complex documents.
+I'm also satisfied that Git and especially GitHub is a great way of storing and keeping track of my Markdown documents.
+As I noted in my March update, GitFiend has been a real game changer in making Git very easy and quick to use.
+I no longer hesitate in establishing new repositories, cloning them, branching them, reverting them, etc. And this granular versioning control over my documents is extremely powerful.
+I'm very satisfied that I've developed the skill to write in markdown and I'm confident that it will be useful in the future.

+Starting out, I believe that I was looking for a single monolithic tool that would allow me to easily author markdown while previewing and also keeping track of versions and exporting into multiple formats.
+I realised that my perspective has changed and now I'm quite happy to maintain a library or libraries of different markdown documents and to edit and process these with numerous different tools as situationally required.
+I realised that I've effectively adopted the Unix philosophy in my approach to document authorship now.

+There's one tool for quick note taking, there's one tool for writing long documents, there's one tool for inserting citations, one tool for converting out into different formats, one tool for keeping track of versions, but all tools are simple to use and very effective at what they do.

 ### Objective 2 - Publishing documents